sandeep-tukaram/algods/DesignAlgoDS.md

    compare:     which number is bigger?
    ```

 c.
-Problem - adding two numbers:
+Lets see how this basic system solve a problem :
 ```
 load v1 -> v0       # Grab book v1, check its number
 add v2, v0 -> v0    # Grab book v2, add its number to the first one
 store v0 -> v3      # Write your answer in a new book v3
 ```

+Simple, right?
+A bookshelf (memory) and a brain (CPU) solve an addition problem.
 That's it!
 This is how computers work at their core: Memory holds our data (just like that magical bookshelf), while the CPU follows our instructions to process it.
 Every program, no matter how complex, is just a dance between these two parts: storing values in memory and processing them with the CPU.
 And there you have it - our two key parts in action: data storage (Memory) and instructions (CPU).

 ## 4. Design Techniques
 When we're designing algorithms, we're always thinking about our two key parts: